retact/retact/content/About.md

 title = "About me"
 +++

- I will contribute to the development of sEMG-based entertainment and human-assisted robotics by improving and simplifying the non-invasive acquisition and analysis of EMG data.
+I like to develop embedded systems using Mbed and systems using Raspberry Pi and analyze biological signals.
+I want to be a developer that can understand and develop from lower layers to hardware.

 #### Profile
  retact - Takuto Soeda
- Age - 20
+ Age - 22
  Labo - [Assistive Robotics Laboratory](http://assistrobotics.ws.hosei.ac.jp/)
- Words - sEMG, Prothetic-hand, EMG-ArmBand
+ Words - Rocket, Prothetic-hand, EMG-ArmBand
- Like - EMG,vim,VR
+ Like - EMG, vim, VR, Raspberry pi